tess-phillips/boulderingPage/README.md

 The page is divided into several sections, including:
 "What is bouldering?" - an explanation of bouldering and the equipment used.
 "Why is climbing good for you?" - a bullet point list of physical and mental health benefits of climbing.
-"Why do I like bouldering?" - a section that explains my favourite things about climbing/bouldeirng.
+"Why do I love bouldering?" - a section that explains my favourite things about climbing/bouldeirng.
 "Famous climbers" - a section that includes biographical information and links to documentaries about famous climbers.

 How to use